DeryckJackson/Sneuss.Solution/README.md

 ## Description

-A website for tracking which engineers are licensed to repair which machines
+A website for tracking which engineers are licensed to repair which machines and vice versa

 ## User Stories